InKCre/.github/docs/index.md

     details: View our posts to know our activities
     link: https://inkcre.blog.hadream.ltd
   - title: InKCre
-    details: Help you manage information and knowledge in one station with amazing efficient
+    details: Our core product.
+Help you manage information and knowledge in one station with amazing efficient
     link: https://docs.inkcre.inkcre-thing.hadream.ltd
   - title: GitHub
     details: We follow open source